 ...the AGP should continue to provide special treatment to a very narrow set of land uses.
 Special treatment might be exemptions from the growth caps or special reduced rates on the impact tax.
-Special treatment is justified if these development projects help meet other County policy objectives, such as providing: affordable housing, strategic economic development opportunities (such as technology park or the headquarters of a major corporation), and desired public services, such as hospitals.
+Such treatment could be justified if these development projects help meet other County policy objectives, such as providing: affordable housing, strategic economic development opportunities (such as technology park or the headquarters of a major corporation), and desired public services, such as hospitals.

+The rest of this report adds more detail to the broad growth policy concept outlined above.
 The Planning Board encourages the public to attend its July 10, 2003 public hearing or to mail/fax/email their comments to the Planning Board's Community Relations Office by July 17, 2003.